“Do you know how many agencies in this city are building products in-house right now?”

 If you don’t learn about the right metrics you need to track, you won’t grow as a business.

-If you don’t stick it out for the long haul, hire a dedicated team, get funded and remove yourself from your agency, your chances for success plummets drastically.
+If you don’t stick it out for the long haul, hire a dedicated team, get funded and remove yourself from your agency, your chances for success plummet drastically.

 This article wasn’t meant to scare anyone off the idea of building a start-up because the world really needs more dreamers and doers.
 But there’s a serious reality check between people who simply want to tinker with an idea and those who are serious about building a lasting, meaningful product that solves a real problem for people, and generates a profit as a result.